Guest researchers for a period up to one month

 NWO-I pays the allowances for the subsistence costs of guest researchers at the same time as the salaries of employees.
 See under Work and income.
 If the arrival or departure dates of the guest researcher makes this necessary, then NWO-I can, if requested, make the payment on a different date during the first or last month.

 NWO-I reimburses travel costs to the Netherlands on the basis of declarations.
 NWO-I bases the reimbursements on the cheapest fares for flights and public transport.
 For guest researchers who stay for a longer period, NWO-I can pay an allowance for the shipment of goods.
 You should submit the documentation for this.
-The size of the allowance per stay is, at most, the same as the amount stated under the maximum amount for transport costs for employees who come from abroad in the Implementing Regulations (IR).
+The size of the allowance per stay is, at most, the same as the amount stated under the maximum amount for transport costs for employees who come from abroad in IR 3.4.

 Dutch Tax and Customs Administration